arunbaby0/arunbaby.com/_pages/about.md

 ## Beyond Work

-I'm on a journey to question assumptions and shed unnecessary labels—constantly learning, unlearning, and trying to see things as they are.
+I'm on a journey to question assumptions and shed unnecessary labels, constantly learning, unlearning, and trying to see things as they are.

 **Writing**: I write here to clarify my thinking and share what I'm learning.
-The ideas aren't always original—I borrow liberally from people smarter than me.
+The ideas aren't always original, I borrow liberally from people smarter than me.
 If something here resonates with you, take it and make it your own.

 **Physical pursuits**: I stay active through volleyball, squash, badminton, and table tennis.
-I've also trained in martial arts—Taekwondo, [Hapkido](http://www.ae.iitm.ac.in/~murgi/hapkido/), MMA, and Muay Thai.
+I've also trained in martial arts, Taekwondo, [Hapkido](http://www.ae.iitm.ac.in/~murgi/hapkido/), MMA, and Muay Thai.
 There's something valuable about disciplines that demand both mental and physical presence.

 **Learning**: I'm an avid reader and podcast listener.
 You can find [my podcast list here]({{ site.baseurl }}{% link  _pages/podcasts-I-listen-to.md %}).
-I also maintain a [list of 101 things]({{ site.baseurl }}{% link  _pages/List101.md %}) I want to accomplish in this life—a ever-evolving reminder to stay curious.
+I also maintain a [list of 101 things]({{ site.baseurl }}{% link  _pages/List101.md %}) I want to accomplish in this life, a ever-evolving reminder to stay curious.

-**Philosophy**: I lean toward minimalism—owning less, focusing on what matters.
+**Philosophy**: I lean toward minimalism, owning less, focusing on what matters.
 I prefer thoughtful conversations over debates.
 Think of me as a mental sparring partner rather than an opponent; the goal is for both of us to learn.

 ## Let's Connect